carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/test/index.md

 ## More Testing

 Testing is good for development.
 I'm testing GitHub Actions and Terraform.
 Getting this to work is tricky.
+Do I need a profile for local dev?
+Nope.
+Update.